'Massive scars': Germany's Uniper posts record 40 bln euro net loss | Headlines

 Tuomela said talks were now focused on how to replace a gas levy, which was canceled at the last minute, with an instrument that will effectively pass on the massive losses to Uniper's future owner: the German government.
 At the same time, Uniper has threatened legal action against its former main supplier Gazprom and is weighing proceedings before a Swedish arbitration court to claim billions of euros in compensation.

-"We are also working intensively to restructure our gas portfolio to minimize risks and to end by 2024 the losses resulting from suspended Russian gas deliveries," Tuomela said.
-Among the group's top priorities remains the planned exit from the Russian market, where it owns an 83.7% stake in Unipro, it said, adding the Russian division's recent performance had increased interest among possible buyers.
+"We are also working intensively to restructure our gas portfolio in order to minimize risks and to end by 2024 the losses resulting from suspended Russian gas deliveries," Tuomela said.
+Among the group's top priorities remains the planned exit from the Russian market, where it owns a 83.7% stake in Unipro, it said, adding the Russian division's recent performance had increased interest among possible buyers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)